If you are new to Boehme, I recommend the following as the most accessible of his writings:

 His books are, as translator John Sparrow said, "Hard at first, easy at last."
 If you find yourself floundering in a passage about sulphur, mercury and sal, and the interaction of planets, just skim ahead until your head is above water again.

 He used terminology from alchemy and astrology because it was the only scientific language available to him.
 This vocabulary seems strange and occultic to modern readers, but contemporary transdisciplinarians like Basarab Nicolescu have found in Boehme a template for the sought-after Unifying Language that would enable communication between our increasingly balkanized branches of knowledge.
 Boehme could move from theology to physics to botany to astronomy to psychology to biblical exegesis without changing vocabularies.
-Granted, his vocabulary would not be utile to modern scientists, but the shoemaker's mastery of language is hailed by transdisciplinarians as "a triumph of human thought."
+This vocabulary would not be utile to modern scientists, but the shoemaker's mastery of language is hailed by transdisciplinarians as "a triumph of human thought."

 The shoemaker himself put a low premium on "human thought."